 PURPOSE: To enhance college effectiveness and performance through organizational, academic and student system improvements.
 Leslie has successfully implemented cohesive, operational and strategic systems improvements by developing creative and accountable organizational cultures, by engaging all stakeholders and emphasizing leadership development for all members of the organization, especially the board of trustees, resulting in dramatic, nationally recognized performance outcomes at each institution he has led.

-Leslie has been active in each community, serving on the Boards of the area chambers of commerce, manufacturing associations, youth and adult leadership programs, United Way, Salvation Army, bioscience and entrepreneurship organizations and various jobs councils.
+Leslie has been active in each community, serving on the Boards for the area chambers of commerce, manufacturing associations, youth and adult leadership programs, United Way, Salvation Army, bioscience and entrepreneurship organizations, and various jobs councils.
 His international experience is extensive.
 Most recently, Leslie collaborated with the Mayor of San Antonio and County Judge to establish SAWorks, to increase skills talent in Central Texas.
-Leslie served on the national board of the American Association of Community Colleges, the Association of Talent Development as Treasurer, the Council for Adult and Experiential Learning as treasurer and as past president of RC-2020, an international organization of urban community college CEO’s.
+Leslie served on the national board of the American Association of Community Colleges, the Association of Talent Development as Treasurer, the Council for Adult and Experiential Learning as treasurer, and as past president of RC-2020, an international organization of urban community college CEO’s.

-Dr. Leslie’s many recognitions include the inaugural FranklinCovey “Trim Tab” Leadership Award; the National Higher Education Excellence in Diversity Award; Association of Community College Trustees Eastern Region and Western Region Chief Executive Awards and Charles Kennedy Equity Award; the San Antonio Business Journal C-Suite Award, the Phi Theta Kappa Leadership Award, the AARP Pinnacle Award for Service to Hurricane Katrina Evacuees, the Houston Hispanic Forum Leadership Award, the African Americans in Higher Education in Connecticut Association President’s Award, and the Diversity Leadership Award from the Syracuse Center for the Healing of Racism.
+Dr. Leslie’s many recognitions include the inaugural FranklinCovey “Trim Tab” Leadership Award; the National Higher Education Excellence in Diversity Award; Association of Community College Trustees Eastern Region and Western Region Chief Executive Awards and Charles Kennedy Equity Award; the San Antonio Business Journal C-Suite Award; the Phi Theta Kappa Leadership Award; the AARP Pinnacle Award for Service to Hurricane Katrina Evacuees; the Houston Hispanic Forum Leadership Award; the African Americans in Higher Education in Connecticut Association President’s Award; and the Diversity Leadership Award from the Syracuse Center for the Healing of Racism.
 Leslie was named a Distinguished Alumnus of the University of Texas at Austin in 1990.